pyeventsourcing/esdbclient/README.md

 This client has been developed in collaboration with the EventStoreDB team.
-Although not all the features of EventStoreDB are supported by this client, many of the most useful ones are presented in an easy-to-use interface.
+Although not all the features of EventStoreDB are supported by this client, many of the most useful features are presented in an easy-to-use interface.

 This client has been tested to work with EventStoreDB LTS versions 21.10,